nathan-myers/Maverick-AI/README.md

 + TensorFlow.js for AI-powered analysis
 + Tailwind CSS for styling
 + Vite for blazing fast development
-+ Node js for backend
++ Node js & Supabase for backend
 + Github Actions for CI/CD
++ Docker for containerization

 ### Getting Started

+1. Fork the repository
-1. Clone the repository: *git clone https://github.com/yourusername/content-moderation-software.git*
+2. Clone the repository: *git clone https://github.com/yourusername/content-moderation-software.git*

+## Running the project

+### 1. Via Docker
+1. Install dependencies: *npm install* in root directory
+2. Start Docker Desktop
+3. Run command `docker-compose up --build` in root directory
+4. In Docker Desktop, go to Containers section and select 'maverick-ai'.
+Now click on `3000:80` port to open website in browser

+### 2. Via Node JS
-2. Install dependencies: *npm install*
+1. Install dependencies: *npm install* in root directory
-3. Start the development server: *npm run dev*
+2. Start the development server: *npm run dev* in root directory

 ### How It Works